wryan67/mcp23x17_rpi_lib/readme.md

     $ cd ../utility
     $ make && sudo make install

+## Compileing
+Complie your applications using these command line arguments: -lwiringPi -lwiringPiMCP23x17

 ## Examples
 In the readme folder, there is a suggested wiring diagram based on standard